CambridgeEngineering/PartIB-Computing-Device-Programming/soldering.rst

 .. admonition:: Task

-   **Look at the lead-tin (Pb-Sn) phase diagram on your "teach yourself phase diagrams" handouts, and check on the wikipedia page that the composition of lead-based solder used in electronics is eutectic.
+   **Look at the lead-tin (Pb-Sn) phase diagram on your "teach yourself phase diagrams" handouts, and check on the Wikipedia page that the composition of lead-based solder used in electronics is eutectic.
    Find evidence that the composition of lead based solders used in plumbing tend to be set away from the eutectic point.**

 Link to the relevant file of Moodle (2017): `teach yourself phase diagrams <https://www.vle.cam.ac.uk/mod/resource/view.php?id=452751>`_